 For the visits your child/ward needs to travel to us, and we will reimburse their travel expenses.
 Additionally, they will receive vouchers for taking part, to say thank you for your time taking part in the study.
-A voucher of £25 will be given to your child/ward for each visit (there will be four visits in total), a £15 voucher will be given to them after they complete the first set of questionnaires and a final £25 voucher will be given to them if they complete the end of study questionnaire.
-If they participate in all aspects of the study, they will receive £140 worth of vouchers.
+A voucher of £25 will be given to your child/ward for each visit (there will be four visits in total, or 2 visits if not eligible for fMRI scans), a £15 voucher will be given to them after they complete the first set of questionnaires and a final £25 voucher will be given to them if they complete the end of study questionnaire.
+If they participate in all aspects of the study, they will receive up to £140 worth of vouchers.